Course Catalog

 5 units

 Allows students in psychology field study to conduct senior capstone projects on topics related to their service learning (field study).
 The seminar is devoted to creating projects related to community systems that address the needs of at-risk child, youth, and families.
-Students in the seminar should be pre-enrolled in course 193.
-Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and course 3 or 100.
-Enrollment restricted to senior psychology and cognitive science majors..
+Students in the seminar should be pre-enrolled in PSYC 193.
+Satisfies the senior seminar requirement.
+Satisfies the senior comprehensive requirement.
+Prerequisite(s): satisfaction of Entry Level Writing and Composition requirements and PSYC 100.
+Enrollment is restricted to senior psychology majors.
 Enrollment limited to 30.

 PSYC 181